kruize/hpo/design/API.md

 # HPOaaS REST API
-The HPOaaS REST API design is as follows:
+The HPOaaS REST API design is as follows

 ##  Start an Experiment
 Start a new Experiment with HPOaaS.
 This requires a valid Search Space JSON to be passed in.